-Examples of infirm
+Examples of infirm in a Sentence

 The clinic provides free care for elderly and infirm people who lack health insurance.

 the elderly and infirm have to be especially careful during the winter months

-Origin of infirm
+Origin and Etymology of infirm

 First Known Use: 14th centurySee Words from the same year

 Synonym Discussion of infirm

 - a frail teenager unable to enjoy sports

 - a reclusive poet too fragile for the rigors of this world

 - infirm residents requiring constant care